christopher-hakkaart/nextflow/docs/troubleshooting/cache-failures.md

-(cache-failers-page)=
+(cache-failure-page)=

 # Cache failures

 Cache failures occur when a task that was supposed to be cached was re-executed or a task that was supposed to be re-executed was cached.

-Common reasons for cache failures include:

-- Modified inputs
-- The `-resume` option not being enabled
-- Non-default {ref}`process-cache` directives
-- Files in the task cache and work directory being deleted, moved, or edited

-This page provides an overview of common causes for cache failures and strategies to identify and resolve them.
+This page provides an overview of common causes for cache failures and strategies to identify them.

-(troubleshooting-modified)=
+(cache-failure-common)=

+## Common causes

+Common causes of cache failures include:

+- {ref}`Resume not being enabled <troubleshooting-resume>`
+- {ref}`Non-default cache directives <troubleshooting-directives>`
+- {ref}`Modified inputs <troubleshooting-modified>`
+- {ref}`Inconsistent file attributes <troubleshooting-inconsistent>`
+- {ref}`Race condition on a global variable <troubleshooting-race-condition>`
+- {ref}`Non-deterministic process inputs <troubleshooting-nondeterministic>`

+These cache failure causes are described in detail below.

+(cache-failure-resume)=

+### Resume not enabled

+The `-resume` option is required to resume a pipeline.
+Ensure `-resume` has been enabled in your run command or your nextflow configuration file.

+(cache-failure-directives)=

+### Non-default cache directives

+(cache-failure-modified)=

-## Modified inputs
+### Modified inputs

 Modifying inputs that are used in the task hash will invalidate the cache.
 Common causes of modified inputs include: